At a Glance – Koh Wai Beaches

 Back at the pier, Good Feeling Bungalows run their restaurant and offer rooms behind on the hillside.
 Striking out in the opposite direction, the coastal path hugs the coastline and within just a few minutes, reaches another small but beautiful stretch of sand.

 Here, Good Feeling Bungalows have the rest of their accommodation and the handful of wooden bungalows open directly onto the beach with its clear blue waters.
 Luckily, too, this area is daytripper free.

 The Beach at Pakarang Resort

-Another few hundred metres around the twists and turns of the narrow track brings you out at Pakarang Resort, which sits on its own stretch of not so great beach, with a large pier and a octagonal conference room dominating the bay.
+Another few hundred metres around the twists and turns of the narrow track brings you out at Pakarang Resort, which sits on its own stretch of not so great beach, with a large pier and am abandoned octagonal conference room dominating the bay.
 They too receive boat trips in considerable numbers, normally Thai package tours, who are once more attracted by the good snorkeling, this time just in front of the resort.

 Shortly after Pakarang Resort, curious tanks flank the path with an incongruous two storey building on the hillside behind.
 These formed part of a now defunct government and National Parks project for rearing loggerhead sea turtles, a marine reptile which once flourished in the surrounding waters, but whose numbers have dwindled alarmingly.